ThiagoCosta360/mcu-framework-kl25z-servomotor180/README.md

-# Libraries to use led matrix module on kl25z board
+# Libraries to use a servo motor 180 degrees module on kl25z board
 <br>
 <img src="./img/servomotor180.png">